 While belaying, the weight of your climber tends to be localized entirely in the leg loops, especially as they wrap around the inside of the legs.
 The Technician harness, with its adjustable leg loops, tapers aggressively in this area to a sharp-edged design before becoming just a piece of flat webbing.
-It is thinner and less comfortable against the inside of the leg than most harnesses we tested, and is a notable step down in comfort from the Solution or Petzl Adjama.
-While this isn't a reason that we would consider not buying the harness, we feel that if you're intending to put in serious belay duty at the sport cliff, you would likely be better off with a comfier model.
+It is thinner and less comfortable against the inside of the leg than most harnesses we tested.
+While this isn't a reason that we would consider not buying the harness, we feel that if you intend to put in serious belay duty at the sport cliff, you would likely be better off with a comfier model.

 The Technician is a versatile harness, especially when it comes to rock, ice, and longer multi-pitch routes.
-We think it is roughly on par with the Arc'teryx FL-365 in that regard, but point out that it is far more affordable.
+We think it is roughly on par with the other highly versatile competitors in that regard, but point out that it is far more affordable.
 Because of its rigid design and relative lack of comfort while walking, it isn't our top pick for mountaineering or glacier travel.

-This harness retails for $85, which is a bargain when compared to other versatile all-season options such as the Sitta ($200) or the Arc'teryx AR-395a ($160).
+While not the lowest priced, the Technician is still a bargain when compared to other versatile all-season options, which tend to be very expensive, relatively speaking.
 While it has roughly average performance, the relatively low price means we think it presents a pretty decent value.

 The Black Diamond Technician fills a hole in BD's harness lineup by catering to those who like to climb dry rock in the summer as well as frozen ice in the winter, without having to own multiple harnesses to do so.
-We are a bit disappointed that it isn't as comfortable as the Solution, one of the comfiest harnesses we have every used, but feel like its feature set and price do a good job setting up the all-arounder for success.
+We are a bit disappointed that it isn't as comfortable as the Solution, one of the comfiest harnesses we have ever used, but feel like its feature set, and price does a good job setting up the all-arounder for success.

 — Andy Wellman